wpswings/woo-refund-and-exchange-lite/readme.txt

 == FAQ ==

-= How to setup the Refund Products? =

-Please reach the woocommerce menu -> Refund Exchange Lite Configuration setting -> Click on the Refund Product -> Enable Refund Request setting.

-= How to place the Refund button in Thank you and My-Account page? =
+= How to make the "Refund" button visible on store pages using this plugin? =

-You can easily go to the Woocommerce -> Settings -> Refund Exchange Lite setting ->Refund Products and set the following points.
+If you want to see the Refund button then follow these steps.
+Go to the *WooCommerce -> Settings -> Refund-Exchange lite Setting -> Refund Products* and set the following necessary settings.

-1) Enable Refund Request.
+1) Enable refund requests.
-2) Set a maximum number of days.
+2) Set the maximum number of days.
 3) Select the order status in which the order can be refunded.
+4) Select pages to show a refund button.

+= How to set up the Refund Products? =

+Please reach the *WooCommerce menu -> Refund Exchange Lite Configuration setting -> Click on the Refund Product -> Enable Refund Request setting*.

 = How to set the order status for the orders which need to be refunded? =

-It's a very easy way, go to the Woocommerce -> Settings ->Refund Exchange Lite setting ->Refund  Products and Select the order status in which the order can be Refund.
+It's very easy to set up.
+Go to the *WooCommerce -> Settings ->Refund Exchange Lite setting ->Refund Products* and Select the order status in which the order can be Refund.

 = How to use a mail configuration setting? =

 1) Refund Exchange Lite Setting -> Mail configuration -> Basic setting -> Set header.
-2) Refund Exchange Lite Setting -> Mail configuration ->Refund ->and then fill  all details.
+2) Refund Exchange Lite Setting -> Mail configuration ->Refund ->and then fill in all details.

 = Can a customer and admin communicate while processing a refund request? =